 Salmon and Spinach Bibimbap

-Bibimbap (Korean for “mixed rice”) has its origins from the Korean Peninsula.
+Bibimbap (Korean for “mixed rice”) has its origins in the Korean Peninsula.
 It is traditionally prepared as a bowl of warm white rice with a slightly charred, crusty bottom and served with kimchi, soy sauce, and gochujang (a spicy fermented soybean paste.)
 This fusion takes on a cultural dish that is sure to delight the palates of the health-conscious foodie.

 - 10 ounces leaf spinach, fresh or frozen